Physics Mentor, IIT Madras | Updated on - Jun 28, 2026

 Electrostatic Potential and Capacitance Previous Year Questions Weightage (2021 to 2026)

-The table below maps every CBSE Board, JEE Main, and NEET appearance of class 12 chapter 2 physics ncert solutions topics over the last six sessions.
-The pattern is clear: capacitor energy and dielectric effects recur every alternate board year.
+The table below maps every CBSE, JEE Main, and NEET appearance of Chapter 2 topics over six sessions.
+Capacitor energy and dielectric effects come back almost every board year.

 Year